next-theme/hexo-theme-next/docs/ru/README.md

 $ npm install hexo-theme-next@latest
 ```

-Or update to latest master branch:
+Or update to the latest master branch:

 ```sh
 $ cd themes/next